jockmac22/simple_ssh/README.md

 ### Configuring for Rails

-Globacl configuration for Rails is also easy.
+Global configuration for Rails is also easy.
 Add an file to your `config/intializers/` folder called `simple_ssh.rb`.
 Add a configuration to the file similar to the example above (with your appropriate configurations of course).